Anita Lerche: Establishing a career in Punjabi music (2007–2013)

-Lerche's desire to sing and dance in a Bollywood film was the subject of a 2010 documentary, Fra Herlev til Bollywood.
-The half-hour documentary, directed by Gry Louise Kolind, follows Lerche's journey to Mumbai as she tried to break into the Bollywood scene.
-The film was broadcast on DR2, a prominent Danish Broadcast Corporation television station.
-The film once again allowed Lerche to be recognized in her homeland, and it also allowed the people of Denmark to glimpse the beauty of India.
-About the documentary and her desire to perform in Bollywood films, Lerche said, “I know if I have the passion, and work hard, I have a chance, because I carry a Bollywood dream in my heart.
-And I know everything is possible in India!”
+Lerche's ambition to perform in a Bollywood film was the subject of the 2010 Danish television documentary Fra Herlev til Bollywood ("From Herlev to Bollywood"), directed by Gry Louise Kolind, which followed her attempts to break into the Bollywood industry and was broadcast on DR2.
+"I know if I have the passion, and work hard, I have a chance, because I carry a Bollywood dream in my heart," Lerche said of the project.
+"And I know everything is possible in India!"
+Kolind said the documentary was intended to show viewers who is involved in the Bollywood industry and how someone already well known in Denmark might fare trying to break into it.